TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-02-25-5-tips-to-effective-work-with-github-repository.md

 vendor/bin/rector proces
 ```

 You don't want to think about this and you don't have to!
-Just **use first letter**:
+Just **use the first letter**:

 ```bash
 vendor/bin/rector p